 ₽ Search re sources, services, and docs (G+/)

 Home > inverse inc > PacketFence

 🔶 PacketFence Certi ficates & secrets 👒 ...

 ♡ Got feedback?

 Overview Credentials enable confidential applications to i at a web addressable location (using an HTTPS

 📣 Quickstart scheme).
-For a higher level of assurance, we rec ommend using a certi ficate (instead of a client : secret) as a credential.
+For a higher level of assurance, we rec scheme).
+For a higher level of assurance, we recommend using a certificate (instead of a client secret) as a credential.

 🚀 Integration assistant Certificates

 Manage Certificates can be used as secrets to prove the application's identity when requesting a token.
 Also can be referred to as public keys.

 🚍 Branding

 Authentication ↑ Upload certificate

 📍 Certificates & secrets Thumbprint Start date Expires Certificate ID

-Token configuration No certificates have been added for this application ation.
+Token configuration No certificates have been added for this application.

 API permissions

 Expose an API

 App roles Client secrets

 A Owners A secret string that the application uses to prov e its identity when req uesting a token.
 Also can be referred to as applic ation password.

 & Roles and administrators Preview + New client secret

 Manifest Description Expires Value Secret ID

 Support + Troubleshooting PacketFence_SCEP 11/13/2021 d87e2AcSI514233k.V NI vSup/0-v N96V î

 P Troubleshooting rucked ence_set 11/13/2021 00762AC313142338.V NLA30840V-10201 4 - HODASHA-ONEN-HOAP-ORDERING -

 New support request

-Next you have to add API permissions, click on "API permissions" \rightarrow "Add a Permissions":
+Next you have to add API permissions, click on "API permissions" $\rightarrow$ "Add a Permissions":